 The scenic tower attractions offer guests stunning views of the Caribbean Sea.
 Other attractions that will catch parkgoers’ attention are the House of Whispers, the Hacienda Henequenera, the chapels of St. Francisco and Guadalupe, the Mayan Village caves, the archaeological sites, paradise river, and the wine cellar.

-Throughout the Xcaret park, there is wheelchair accessibility services as well as wheelchair and stroller rentals.
+Throughout the Xcaret park, there are wheelchair accessibility services as well as wheelchair and stroller rentals.
 WiFi services are free for guests in the main plaza and the area plus of the park.
 Guests can take advantage of the restrooms and showers services available throughout the park.

 Xcaret’s Admission Prices

 The adult price of admission is $98.99, children from ages 5-11 pay $49.49, while children 4 and under are free.
 These prices include all-day access to the park, the shows, exhibitions, and tours, access to the beaches, bags, lounge chairs, rest areas, and hammocks.
 It even includes the HISTORY OF MEXICO musical spectacular that allows guests to immerse themselves in the Mexican culture.
 Prices are subject to change at any time.

 Guests can take advantage of the online packages and discounts to ensure a better price and deal when visiting the Xcaret (10% OFF purchasing 7-20 days in advance, *15% OFF purchasing at least 21 days in advance, *Does not apply for Packages or Xperience Passport).
 So be sure and book EARLY!